Introducing the 4 financial statements

 The four primary financial statements are a tool for companies to report their performance over a certain period.
 This information is essential for investors when deciding where to invest their money.

-This reporting protects investors by giving them information on the company is performance in key areas like revenue, profits, expenses, debt, and cash flow.
+Publicly traded companies must file annual financial statements with the Securities and Exchange Commission (SEC).
+This reporting protects investors by providing information on the company's performance in key areas like revenue, profits, expenses, debt, and cash flow.

 4. Documenting assets for lenders